 Best Practices for Writing Text for TTS

 A guide to writing text that produces natural-sounding speech output.
+Covers both text-formatting tips and model configuration recommendations for production use.

 1. Punctuation for Pauses